GED® Testing in Maryland - Adult Education and Literacy Services

 AUTHORIZED GED® TEST CENTERS : There will be limited seating due to distancing and other safety requirements.
 All test centers comply with Pearson VUE, GED®, and Maryland State guidelines regarding COVID-19 regulations during this public health emergency.
 Testers are required to adhere to those guidelines.

 ONLINE PROCTORED (OP) GED® TEST: Eligible testers may take their exams remotely at home or in another location while securely monitored by a trained online proctor.
 Testers must have a Green score within the past 60 days on the GED Ready® Test module, must be 18 or older, must have a computer, webcam, Internet access, and a private room to qualify.
 Testers must provide acceptable identification documentation.
 There is a cost increase for OP testing but the Maryland subsidy applies to the first attempt of each module for both in-person and OP testing.

 More about the OP remote testing option, policies and OP specific identification requirements can be found on the GED Testing Service website.

 WARNING: GED® Testing Service, through Maryland's Department of Labor, is the ONLY official provider of a Maryland High School diploma earned through GED® testing.

 Need additional information about GED® testing in Maryland?
-Contact the Adult Education Office at 410-767-0188 or e-mail email@example.com.
+Contact the Adult Education Office by e-mail firstname.lastname@example.org.
 Homeless youth may also contact the Adult Education Office for registration information.